 Other stalls had a broader appeal, selling olive oils, jams, vinegars, spreads, honey products, gourmet chocolates, pestos and pasta, for example.
 Perhaps a place for small and unusual (food) gifts to take home?

 The Zitrustage are a joint effort by the Österreichische Bundesgärten (who look after, for example, the Belvedere and Schönbrunn gardens), the HBLFA für Gartenbau (horticultural educational institute) & the Österreichische Gartenbau-Gesellschaft (the Austrian horticultural society).

 A similar team gives us the Herbsttage over at the Burggarten park in the central Hofburg complex.

 Tickets, dates & tips

-I don’t have dates for 2023 yet, but the 2022 event ran from May 26th to 29th, 10am to 6pm.
-Entry was €6.60 on the door for an adult.
-Watch this space (or the below website) for future details.
+Scheduled dates for 2023 are May 18th to 21st.
+Opening times at the 2022 event were 10am to 6pm with entry costing €6.60 on the door for an adult.
+Watch this space (or the below website) for details.

 If you do go, wear sensible shoes for the historical cobblestone surface of the orangery.